Symbolic Simulator Operations¶

 Description

-, and allows one to write predicates over a
+exists is the dual of forall, and allows one to write predicates over a

 existentially quantified variable.
-The arguments name
+The arguments name, dimensions, and

-are all interpreted as in symbolic and are all
+class_name are all interpreted as in symbolic and are all

 optional.
 The last argument is required, and is expected to be a Matlab function